 Oversold Hang Seng Tipped To Open In The Red

-(RTTNews) - The Hong Kong stock market has finished lower in back-to-back trading days, plummeting more than 1,400 points or 6.5 percent along the way.
-The Hang Seng Index now rests just above the 21,050-point plateau and it's looking at another rough opening on Tuesday.
+(RTTNews) - The Hong Kong stock market has moved lower in three straight sessions, plummeting more than 1,700 points or 7.9 percent along the way.
+The Hang Seng Index now rests just above the 20,765-point plateau and it's looking at another rough opening on Wednesday.

-The global forecast for the Asian markets suggests further consolidation thanks to the ongoing Russian invasion of Ukraine and skyrocketing crude oi prices.
-The European and U.S. markets were down and the Asian bourses figure to open in similar fashion.
+The global forecast for the Asian markets suggests volatility amid the ongoing Russian invasion of Ukraine and the resulting surge in crude oil prices.
+The European markets were mixed and flat and the U.S. markets were down and the Asian bourses figure to split the difference.

-The Hang Seng finished sharply lower on Monday with damage across the board, especially from the properties and technology stocks.
+The Hang Seng finished sharply lower again on Tuesday following losses from the financials, properties, oil companies and technology stocks.

-Among the actives, AAC Technologies surrendered 4.67 percent, while AIA Group tanked 5.42 percent, Alibaba Group slumped 3.03 percent, Alibaba Health Info stumbled 3.23 percent, ANTA Sports declined 4.56 percent, China Life Insurance dropped 2.50 percent, China Mengniu Dairy tumbled 4.75 percent, China Petroleum and Chemical (Sinopec) sank 2.56 percent, China Resources Land dipped 1.18 percent, CITIC eased 0.78 percent, CK Infrastructure rallied 2.69 percent, CNOOC spiked 2.30 percent, Country Garden slid 1.22 percent, CSPC Pharmaceutical retreated 4.54 percent, Galaxy Entertainment plunged 5.46 percent, Hang Lung Properties slipped 0.83 percent, Henderson Land was down 0.31 percent, Hong Kong & China Gas gave away 0.69 percent, Industrial and Commercial Bank of China lost 1.95 percent, Li Ning weakened 2.72 percent, Longfor fell 1.37 percent, Meituan cratered 11.29 percent, Techtronic Industries skidded 3.55 percent, Xiaomi Corporation shed 2.01 percent, WuXi Biologics plummeted 9.20 percent and New World Development was unchanged.
+Among the actives, AAC Technologies eased 0.21 percent, while AIA Group stumbled 2.73 percent, Alibaba Group advanced 0.94 percent, Alibaba Health Info plunged 6.68 percent, ANTA Sports declined 3.86 percent, China Life Insurance slumped 2.56 percent, China Mengniu Dairy sank 1.95 percent, China Petroleum and Chemical (Sinopec) retreated 3.42 percent, China Resources Land weakened 2.38 percent, CITIC skidded 3.04 percent, CNOOC surrendered 4.50 percent, Country Garden plummeted 8.84 percent, CSPC Pharmaceutical spiked 3.92 percent, Galaxy Entertainment added 0.25 percent, Hang Lung Properties dropped 1.56 percent, Henderson Land jumped 1.90 percent, Hong Kong & China Gas added 0.87 percent, Industrial and Commercial Bank of China dipped 0.22 percent, Li Ning tumbled 5.24 percent, Longfor slid 0.25 percent, Meituan lost 0.48 percent, New World Development fell 0.33 percent, Techtronic Industries rallied 2.24 percent, Xiaomi Corporation tanked 5.41 percent and WuXi Biologics shed 0.62 percent.

-The lead from Wall Street is broadly negative as the major averages opened lower on Monday and saw the losses accelerate as the session progressed, ending near their worst levels of the day.
+The lead from Wall Street ends up negative as the major averages opened slightly higher on Tuesday but then bounced back and forth across the unchanged line, finally ending with modest losses.

+The volatility on Wall Street came as crude oil prices continued to skyrocket as President Joe Biden officially announced a U.S. ban on the import of Russian oil, liquefied natural gas, and coal in response to Russia's unprovoked invasion of Ukraine.

-Concerns about the impact of the recent surge in oil prices contributed to the sell-off on Wall Street as crude for April delivery surged on Monday, lifted by concerns over global oil supplies amid talks the U.S. and its Western allies are likely to impose a ban on Russian oil.
-West Texas Intermediate Crude oil futures for April ended higher by $3.72 or 3.2 percent at $119.40 a barrel.
+Crude oil prices climbed higher on Tuesday amid concerns about global oil supply after Biden announced a ban on import of Russian energy products.
+West Texas Intermediate Crude oil futures for April ended higher by $4.30 or 3.6 percent at $123.70 a barrel.

-Higher crude oil prices are already impacting prices at the pump as the national average for a gallon of gas has reached a 14-year high of $4.065.
-The increase in gas prices is likely to weigh on consumers, who are already grappling with higher prices due to elevated inflation.
+Gas stations are raising prices along with the spike in oil futures, as AAA said the average price for a gallon of gas has reached a record high of $4.173.
+The national average gas price is up by nearly $0.11 a gallon from just yesterday and up more than $0.55 a gallon from a week ago.

-This all comes as the Federal Reserve prepares to raise interest rates by at least a quarter point at its monetary policy meeting next week.
+The higher gas prices are likely to weigh on consumer spending in other areas, potentially leading to an economic slowdown even as the Federal Reserve prepares to begin raising interest rates.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!